SerlithNetwork/Jellyfish/README.md

 </div>

 ## Usage
-For Jellyfish config file `jellyfish.yml`, startup flags and API development, check [USAGE.md](USAGE.md).
+For Jellyfish config file `jellyfish.yml`, startup flags and development API, check [USAGE.md](USAGE.md).

 ## Ideas
 Since most of the features in a Paper server can already be disabled via config files, the core ideas behind Jellyfish are: